Scarborough Health Network

 Scarborough Health Network (SHN) is a hospital network in Scarborough, Toronto, Ontario, Canada.
 It operates the Scarborough General, Centenary, and Birchmount hospitals.
-The three sites function as major community teaching hospitals, involved in medical education and research with the Temerty Faculty of Medicine at the University of Toronto and the Scarborough Academy of Medicine and Integrated Health (SAMIH).
+The three sites function as major community teaching hospitals, involved in medical education and research as an associate member of the Toronto Academic Health Science Network (TAHSN) affiliated with the University of Toronto.
+It is the teaching hospital partner of the Scarborough Academy of Medicine and Integrated Health (SAMIH) of the University of Toronto Faculty of Medicine.

 History

 Early years

 Pre-merger logo as The Scarborough Hospital.

 Scarborough’s first general hospital opened at Lawrence Avenue East and McCowan Road in 1956, established by local physicians and the Sisters of Misericorde to meet the needs of a fast-growing suburb.
 A second general hospital, later known as Centenary, opened on 1 July 1967, its name marking the 100th anniversary of Canadian Confederation.
 In 1984 The Salvation Army opened Scarborough Grace Hospital in north Scarborough, later renamed Birchmount Hospital.
 Irene Stickland, a Salvation Army officer, served as CEO of Scarborough Grace from 1989 to 1999.